vidhishweta01/Phaser_game/README.md

 # Phaser_Game

 Its a coin collecting game, where runner runs on varied platforms to collect coins and avoid bomb for survival in project.
+To play the game, use arrow keys to move left right or jump up.

 ## live link